Key Takeaways

 Intel Desktop Client Roadmap: LGA 1851 to LGA 1954

-Is the Arrow Lake Refresh worth buying if I already have a 14th Gen Intel CPU?
+Is the Arrow Lake Refresh (Core Ultra Series 3) worth buying if I already have a 14th Gen Intel CPU?

-Based on our performance methodology, the refresh offers marginal gaming uplift over a fully optimized 14th Gen chip.
-The primary reason to upgrade would be for the guaranteed native DDR5-7200 support or if you are building a new system specifically optimized for the 200S Boost profile, which represents the highest performance ceiling for the LGA 1851 platform.
+Based on early data, the Core Ultra Series 3 refresh offers marginal gaming uplift over a fully optimized 14th Gen chip.
+The primary reason to upgrade would be for the guaranteed DDR5-7200 support or if you are building a new system optimized for the 200S Boost profile.
+However, with Nova Lake on the horizon, many enthusiasts may find it prudent to wait.

-Do I need a new motherboard for the Plus series?
+Do I need a new motherboard for the Core Ultra Series 3?

-No. The Plus series maintains physical compatibility with the existing LGA 1851 socket and Z890 chipset.
-However, utilizing the new memory speeds and performance fixes requires updating to the latest Z890 BIOS microcode and Windows updates.
+No. The Core Ultra Series 3 maintains compatibility with the existing LGA 1851 socket and Z890 chipset.
+However, you must use the latest Z890 BIOS to access the performance fixes.